kThieb/Data-Structures-in-CPP/README.md

 # Data-Structures-in-CPP

-This is a library of different data structures implemented in C++
+This is a library of different data structures implemented in C++ to learn about them.

+This project really helped me have a better fundamental understanding of Computer Science.

 The currently implemented data structures are:
 <ul>